 Current term expires June 2020.

-Sue is the CEO of Consumer New Zealand.
-She has 12 years’ experience of working for and on behalf of consumers.
+Sue has 12 years’ experience working for and on behalf of consumers and is the former CEO of Consumer New Zealand.
 She is a strong supporter of financial regulations that encourage innovation while protecting consumer interests.
 She is a director of the Banking Ombudsman Scheme, a member of Food Standards Australia NZ and is currently chairing a review of .nz domain names policies for InternetNZ.
+She is also studying law at Victoria University.
 Her experience includes 25 years in journalism including editing the Sunday News, Sunday Star Times and Herald on Sunday.